Westo48/clash-discord/README.md

 - ## <a id="command-list-cwl-group"></a>CWL Group

-  - cwl lineup
+  - cwl lineup overview
     - displays a lineup for clans in your cwl group
     - uses active player's clan for all cwlgroup and cwlwar commands
-  - cwl score
+  - cwl score self
     - lists your player's score for each war in cwl
-  - cwl memberscore `mention user`
+  - cwl member score `mention user`
     - lists user's active player's score for each war in cwl
-  - cwl clanscore
+  - cwl clan score
     - displays every cwl member's score

-- ## <a id="command-list-cwl-war"></a>CWL War

-  - cwlwar info
-    - displays cwlwar information
-  - cwlwar time
-    - displays how much time is left in current war
-  - cwlwar noattack
-    - displays players that are missing attacks in current war
-  - cwlwar allattacks
-    - shows all attacks for every member in current war

 # <a id="contributing"></a>Contributing